-The Group's investments by its very nature often have a significant impact on local communities, providing services and convenience businesses, or places for local enterprise or employment.
-Owning a parade of shops, we can ensure where possible that these are viable locations by encouraging a variety of offerings.
-The Group maintains and upkeeps its investment properties to a viable level which benefits the local communities they provide accommodation for or seeks improvements with planning which can enhance local areas.
-The Group also ensures it recycles much of its head office paper and is moving towards less paper communication; since 2019 up to date our invoices have been emailed as standard to our tenants and we also encourage the receipt of electronic invoices.
-We have had a renewed push in 2021 to push our last few tenants away from cheque payments.
+The Group's investments by their very nature often have a significant impact on local communities, providing services and convenience businesses, or places for local enterprise or employment.
+By owning a parade of shops, we can ensure where possible that these are viable locations by encouraging a variety of offerings.
+The Group maintains and upkeeps its investment properties to a viable level which benefits the local communities they provide accommodation for, or seeks improvements in planning permission which can enhance local areas.
+The Group also ensures it recycles much of its head office paper and is moving towards less paper communication; from 2019 to date our invoices have been emailed as standard to our tenants and we also encourage the receipt of electronic invoices.
+In 2021 we had a renewed push to move our last few tenants away from cheque payments.
 We also ensure we upgrade our units to the required EPC levels which by its very nature reduces the longer term environmental impact of the use of these units.

-the desirability of the company maintaining a reputation for high standards of business conduct;
+(e) the desirability of the company maintaining a reputation for high standards of business conduct;

-The Group maintains an appropriate level of Corporate Governance that is documented within its own section within these Financial Statements.
+The Group maintains an appropriate level of Corporate Governance that is documented within its own section within these Financial Statements and on the Company's website.
 With a relatively small management team it is easier to monitor and assess the culture and encourage the appropriate standards.
-The board strives to delegate and empower its management teams to ensure the high standards are maintained at all levels within the business.
+The Board strives to delegate and empower its management teams to ensure the high standards are maintained at all levels within the business.